How to treat bone spurs

-Bone spurs are extra bone laid down by the body in an attempt to repair itself.
-Bone spurs are not pointed as the name would imply, but are rather smooth overgrowths around the joint surfaces.
-Bones spurs do not help strengthen the spine; rather, they may impede spinal nerves as they exit between the vertebrae.
+Bone spurs are extra bone produced by the body in an attempt to repair itself in the presence of cartilaginous breakdown.
+Bone spurs are not pointed, however, as the name would imply.
+Rather, they are smooth overgrowths around the joint surfaces.
+Despite the body’s intention, bones spurs do not help strengthen the spine; instead, they may delay spinal nerves as they exit the spinal column between the vertebrae and cause nerve compression.
 Nerve compression causes symptoms such as tenderness, throbbing, limited range of motion, and abnormal stiffness of the joints.

-Treatment of nerve compression caused by bone spurs begins conservatively with rest, exercise, stretching, physical therapy, and epidural steroid injections.
-None of these treatments remove bone spurs.
-They reduce nerve inflammation and pain.
-The underlying cause remains, and therefore, pain can return.
+Treatment of spinal nerve compression caused by bone spurs often begins conservatively with rest, exercise, stretching, physical therapy and epidural steroid injections.
+None of these treatments remove bone spurs, but rather the treatments reduce nerve inflammation and pain.
+Therefore, the underlying cause remains, and pain and other symptoms can eventually return.

 If you have developed bone spurs and your pain does not improve, or it returns, after attempting conservative treatments, contact Laser Spine Institute to learn about our minimally invasive spine surgery.
 Our minimally invasive spine surgery is often the clinically appropriate surgical first choice and provides many advantages versus open neck or back surgery.
 Our outpatient, minimally invasive decompression, and in severe cases, stabilization procedures, can remove bone spurs in the spinal column, thereby allowing nerve inflammation to resolve.
 Contact us today and allow us to review your MRI report or CT scan to determine if you are a candidate for one of our innovative procedures.